Creation of resources listing all the tools and their metadata relevant to your community

 Is it possible to have an overview of all Galaxy tools for a specific scientific domain?

-How can I create a new overview for a specific Galaxy community or domain?
+How can I create resources listing all the tools relevant to a Galaxy community or domain?

-Create a community reviewed table for Galaxy tools within a specific scientific domain
+Create community reviewed resources for Galaxy tools within a specific scientific domain

 Time estimation: 1 hourLevel: Introductory IntroductorySupporting Materials:

-Published: Mar 13, 2024Last modification: Dec 5, 2024License: Tutorial Content is licensed under Creative Commons Attribution 4.0 International License.
-The GTN Framework is licensed under MITpurl PURL: https://gxy.io/GTN:T00475version Revision: 1
+Published: Mar 13, 2024Last modification: Sep 17, 2025License: Tutorial Content is licensed under Creative Commons Attribution 4.0 International License.
+The GTN Framework is licensed under MITpurl PURL: https://gxy.io/GTN:T00475version Revision: 3

 Galaxy offers thousands of tools.
 They are developed across various GitHub repositories.
 Furthermore, Galaxy also embraces granular implementation of software tools as sub-modules.
 In practice, this means that tool suites are separated into Galaxy tools, also known as wrappers, that capture their component operations.
 Some key examples of suites include Mothur and OpenMS, which translate to tens and even hundreds of Galaxy tools.